Heroes new logo

 With this, it’s important to consider both the amount of screen time and the type of content you’re feeding your child with.

 As such, it is advisable that you co-view with him.
-Never hand him the device unattended.
+Never leave the device to him unattended.
 This keeps him from possibly mishandling or damaging the device and viewing content not suitable for him.

 Speaking of possibly viewing content not suitable for him, it’s important to limit his viewing to quality educational programs such as alphabet and number games.